Cognitive Bias in Software Testing: Are you Influenced by it?

 An important fact to realize is that we are blind towards our own biases while we can identify the biases of others (this in itself is a blind spot cognitive bias).
 However, we could be more conscious and to a large extent, we can extend more thought on these wherever required.

 Do you remember being influenced by Cognitive Bias?
 Have you noticed Cognitive bias in your peer group?
 Feel free to express your thoughts in the comments section below!!

 About the Author:

 This interesting post is written by STH author Geethanjali S – A Certified Scrum Master and PMP Certified having 18+ years of experience in Quality Assurance and Engineering.
-A Transformational leader having rich experience in leading and delivering QA transformations, Global roll out programs, Mergers & Integration related programs.
+A Transformational leader with rich experience in leading and delivering QA transformations, Global rollout programs, Mergers & Integration related programs.